robocode-dev/tank-royale/README.md

 Note that sample bots are only provided for Java and C# for now.
 But sample bots for other programming languages might arrive in the future.

+## Build tool used

+[Gradle] is being used as build tool for building all artifacts and documentation of Tank Royale, which is a multi-module project.

 ## Maintainer

 [@flemming-n-larsen](https://github.com/flemming-n-larsen)